rkk1995/Notes/docs/Notes/books/DDIA/chapter3.md

 The algorithm described here is essentialy what is used in LevelDB and RocksDB (backs Facebook MySQL), key-value storage engine libraries.
 Similar storage engines are used in Cassandra and Hbase both of which were inspired by Google's Bigtable (which introduced SSTable and memtable)

 Log Structure Merge-Trees
 :   Storage engines that are based on this principle of merging and compacting sorted files.
+LSM-tree enables fast writes by buffering incoming data in memory and flushing it as independent sorted batches to storage whenever the buffer is full.
+To enable fast reads, LSM-tree sort-merges batches in storage to restrict the number that reads have to search, and it also uses in-memory Bloom filters to enable point reads to probabilistically skip accessing batches that do not contain a target entry.

 LSM-tree algorithm can be slow when looking up keys that don't exist in the database.
 To optimise this, storage engines often use additional _Bloom filters_ (a memory-efficient data structure for approximating the contents of a set).